jjwithanr/obsidian_bible_study/docs/New Testament/Galatians/Galatians2.md

 There is no higher sense of obligation than that which is felt toward the Saviour; and Paul felt himself bound, as we should, to live entirely to him who had redeemed him by his blood.
 #barnes

+What does it mean to be "in Christ"?
+It means to be so united to Christ that all the experiences of Christ become the Christian's experiences.
+Thus, his death fo rsin was the believer's death; his resurrection was (in one sense) the believer's resurrection; his ascension was the believer's ascension, so that the believer is (again in one sense) seated with Christ "in the heavenly realms" (Eph 2:6) When one died with Christ, one's "old self" (cf. Eph 4:25) died with Christ.
+This was arranged by God so that Christ, rather than the old Paul, might live in him.
+#jamesboice

 #### v.21
 >I do not set aside the grace of God, for if righteousness could be gained through the law, Christ died for nothing!"